adeoluwa/golang-backend-masterclass/README.md

 3. Isolation: Concurrent transactions must not affect each other
 4. Durability: Data written by a successful transaction must be recorded in a persistent storage

+created a store to store which provides all functions to execute db queries and transactions, also wrote and ran several unit test to for the store package.

 Day 5:
-DBTXLOCK: how to debug a transaction deadlock
+DBTXLOCK: how to debug a transaction deadlock implemented the uppdateAccount feature for the store and also wrote and ran a test for it.